shirish93/shirish93.github.io/_aboutme/socials.md

 ---
+author: shirish
+categories:
+- social-media
+- online
+last_modified_at: '2026-08-04'
 layout: summary
-title:  "Social media and me"
-author: shirish
-categories: [ social-media, online ]
 permalink: /socials
+title: Social media and me
 ---

 I am currently writing an essay explaining why I'm not on social media, and how this website is my social media.
 There I discuss my understanding of social media and connectivity, and the direction it should take.
 I also share my experience with social media and the dopamine rush with social validation when I used Facebook (2009-2012!) and the implications of that.
 Until then, there's' this.